Circle or Square or Circle within a square (Feature #27)

 Please have a look.

-Updated by red sea almost 12 years ago
+Updated by red sea about 12 years ago

 thanks